 The previous assessment of the performance improvement was established with the original parameters optimized with a fixed time window.
 However, one can assume that the introduction of the MTW might change the optimum value of some parameters.
 The calibration (see Sect.
 1.6) has then been reprocessed.

 After recalibrating, changes in the AM parameters could be observed for both 2Z and 2Z-2MI methods.
 Among these, the zonal extent of the spatial windows of the circulation analogy decrease a bit (not shown).
-More significantly, the optimal number of analogs increased after introducing the MTW, of a considerable order of magnitude: 25 % to 83 % for the 2Z method, and 20 % to 67 % for the final selection of the 2Z-2MI method (Table 3).
-The number of analogs of the first analogy level of the 2Z-2MI method even reached three times its previous value for the Visp station.
+More significantly, the optimal number of analogs N1 and N2 increased after introducing the MTW, of a considerable order of magnitude: 25 % to 83 % for the 2Z method, and 20 % to 67 % for the final selection of the 2Z-2MI method (Table 3).
+The number of analogs of the first analogy level of the 2Z-2MI method even reached three times its previous value for the Visp station. (donner les valeurs de N1 et N2 retenues)

 The values of the CRPSS scores for both methods (Fig. 4 and 5) have significantly increased after recalibration.
 When analyzing the change in performance per precipitation classes, the results (not shown) were very similar to what was observed in Sect.
 2.3.1, with a slight performance increase of small precipitation values that can be observed at the expense of higher amounts.